hakwerk/labca/README.md

 After installing sometimes the application is not starting up properly and it can be quite hard to figure out why.
 Some log files to check in case of issues are:
 * /home/labca/nginx_data/ssl/acme_tiny.log
-* /home/labca/logs/commander.log
+* cd /home/labca/boulder; docker-compose exec control cat /logs/commander.log (if it exists)
-* cd /home/labca/boulder; docker-compose logs labca
+* cd /home/labca/boulder; docker-compose logs control
 * cd /home/labca/boulder; docker-compose logs boulder
-* /var/log/labca.err
+* cd /home/labca/boulder; docker-compose logs labca
-* possibly /var/log/nginx/error.log
+* possibly cd /home/labca/boulder; docker-compose logs nginx

 ### Common error messages

 If you get "**No valid IP addresses found for <hostname>**" in /home/labca/nginx_data/ssl/acme_tiny.log, solve it by entering the hostname in your local DNS.
-Same for "**Could not resolve host: <hostname>**" in /var/log/labca.err.
+Same for "**Could not resolve host: <hostname>**" in one of those docker-compose logs.

 When issuing a certificate, LabCA/boulder checks for CAA (Certification Authority Authorization) records in DNS, which specify what CAs are allowed to issue certificates for the domain.
 If you get an error like "**SERVFAIL looking up CAA for internal**" or "**CAA record for ca01.foo.internal prevents issuance**", you can try to add something like this to your DNS domain:
 ```